Multiwinner Approval Rules as Apportionment Methods: Degressive Proportionality and Election Thresholds

 \subsection{Degressive Proportionality}

 Despite its mathematical elegance and apparent simplicity, the proportionality principle is not always desirable.
 For instance, in an assembly where decisions are taken under simple majority rule, a cohesive group of $51\%$ has obviously more than a ``fair'' share.
-Principles of justice indicate that, for decisions bodies governed by majority rule, fair apportionment should follow a norm of degressive proportionality \citep{laslier2012WhyNotProportional,KLMT13a}.
-In fact, degressive proportional apportionments can often be observed in parliaments that gather districts, regions, or states of very different sizes, such as the European Parliament. \footnote{Even though the composition of the European Parliament is not the result of the application of a well-defined rule, it is interesting to note that the history of successive negotiations produced such a result \citep[see][]{rose2013RepresentingEuropeans}.} We now provide two examples, both of which are OWA-based.
+Principles of justice indicate that, for decisions bodies governed by majority rule, fair apportionment should follow a norm of degressive proportionality \citep{laslier2012WhyNotProportional,MT12,KLMT13a}.
+In fact, degressive proportional apportionments can often be observed in parliaments that gather districts, regions, or states of very different sizes, such as the European Parliament. \footnote{Even though the composition of the European Parliament is not the result of the application of a well-defined rule, it is interesting to note that the history of successive negotiations produced such a result \citep[see][]{rose2013RepresentingEuropeans}.}

-The \emph{Penrose apportionment method} (aka \emph{square-root method} and devised by \citet{Penr46a}; see also the work of \citet{penroseOptimal}) allocates seats in such a way that the number of seats allocated to a party is proportional to the square root of the votes for that party.
-It has been proposed for the United Nations Parliamentary Assembly~\citep{unAssembly} and for allocating voting weights\footnote{The question of allocating voting weights to representatives is formally equivalent to the apportionment problem.} in the Council of the European Union~\citep{euVoting}.
+The \emph{Penrose apportionment method} (aka the \emph{square-root method} and devised by \citet{Penr46a}; see also the work of \citet{SlZy06a}) allocates seats in such a way that the number of seats allocated to a party is proportional to the square root of the votes for that party.
+It has been proposed for a United Nations Parliamentary Assembly~\citep{Bumm10a} and for allocating voting weights\footnote{The question of allocating voting weights to representatives is formally equivalent to the apportionment problem.} in the Council of the European Union~\citep{euVoting}.